-"The island of New Guinea supports an estimated 5-9% of the world's terrestrial biodiversity in less than 1% of the land area (Mittermeir et. al. 1998, Myers et al. 2000).
-It contains the world's third largest contiguous area of tropical rainforest and habitats ranging from alpine grasslands to cloud forests to lowland wet tropical forests, swamps and dry sclerophyll woodlands"
+"The island of New Guinea supports terrestrial biodiversity in less than 1% of the land area (Mittermeir et. al. 1998, Myers et al. 2000).
+It contains the world's third largest contiguous area of tropical rainforest grasslands to cloud forests to lowland wet tropical forests, swamps c) What is a protected area?